 We place various menorahs all over the house and it's traditional to place them in every window sill so everyone can see.
 Unless your curtains are fireproof, I would recommend the electric ones.
 There are literally thousands of different kinds available to choose from online.

 In an effort to make our first Hanukkah special, I decided to make our main hanukkia from scratch.
 We found a really cool base and painted it gold, then filled it with blue sand.
 From there, we took plastic oil lamps that we purchased at a craft store and wrapped them in construction paper with the words of what each light represented.
 It was fun to make with the kids and made for some great memories.

 We lit the Shamash candle each night and then one candle for each of the eight nights until the eighth night when all the candles were lit.
-Because the entire holiday is about redeeming the light, I decided that I was going to teach my children a different facet of what light was in the bible each night.
+Because the entire holiday is about redeeming the light, I decided that I was going to teach my children a different facet of what light was in the Bible each night.
 I did this by making the eight nights connect to the history of light in the biblical timeline.
-On each day I read scripture that correlated with that topic along with another scripture or two about light.
-Here's what it looked like:
+On each day I read scriptures that correlate with that topic, along with another scripture or two that have to do with light.

 TEACHINGS ON LIGHT